 - Understand school budgeting and finance

 - Work with school leaders through supervised internships

-Students applying to the educational administration program must submit GRE scores and are required to have at least one year of teaching experience (3 years preferred) at the P-12 level.
+Students applying to the educational administration program must submit GRE scores and are required to have at least three (3) years of education experience at the P-12 level completed prior to program entry.
 Teaching experience allows aspiring P-12 administrators to have a reference point for providing leadership to teachers following the attainment of their degree in educational administration.
-Before graduates may apply for licensure they must have three full years of P-12 certified teaching experience.

 Students enrolling in the M.Ed. program must have access to school administrators who will agree to serve as mentors over the course of the program.